-While it is thought that improvements in recording practices have contributed to the recent increases in recorded knife or sharp instrument offences, these increases also reflect a real rise in the occurrence of these types of crime.
+While it is thought that improvements in recording practices have contributed to the recent increases in recorded knife or sharp instrument offences, we believe that a real rise in the occurrence of these types of crime is also a factor.

 NHS data help to provide further insight into offences involving weapons.
-For example, provisional data for NHS hospitals in England reported 4,656 admissions for assault by a sharp object between April 2017 and March 2018 , an increase of 14% in the last year.
+For example, data for NHS hospitals in England reported 4,986 admissions for assault by a sharp object between April 2017 and March 2018, an increase of 15% in the last year.
 This also highlights that the number of offences resulting in admission to hospital is substantially lower than the number of recorded offences involving a knife or sharp instrument.